vuApp360 Dashboards

 - Analyze Latency focuses on latency distribution, slow API transactions, and traces.
 Visualizations and tables empower users to pinpoint and address latency issues, ensuring optimal application performance.

-With these five tabs, Service Overview serves as a centralized hub for proactive monitoring, efficient issue resolution, and comprehensive insights into your application's health.
+With these tabs, Service Overview serves as a centralized hub for proactive monitoring, efficient issue resolution, and comprehensive insights into your application's health.

 Service Summary